deepsense-ai/seahorse/docs/operations/logistic_regression.md

 <tr>
 <td><code>elastic net param</code></td>
 <td><code><a href="../parameter_types.html#numeric">Numeric</a></code></td>
-<td>The ElasticNet mixing parameter, in range [0, 1].
+<td>The ElasticNet mixing parameter.
 For alpha = 0, the penalty is an L2 penalty.
 For alpha = 1, it is an L1 penalty.</td>
 </tr>

 <tr>